RedBearLab/BLEShield/README.md

 BLE Shield is a nRF8001 BLE controller chip with circuitry that enables BLE feature to Arduino boards.

-BLE Shield Library is a software library allows Arduino board to control the BLE Shield, so that it can send/receive data to/from BLE devices such as iPhone.
+BLE Shield Library (now called nRF8001 library) is a software library allows Arduino board to control the BLE Shield, so that it can send/receive data to/from BLE devices such as iPhone.

 New Repository